Tuatarian/LD47---Whats-up/README.md

 # LD47---Whats-up
-A game where the entire world is stuck in a rotating loop -- Source Code
+A game where the entire world is stuck in an infinite rotating loop

 # Building